-But before I have a trick where you don’t even have to do that.
-You do not even have to admit that let’s take a look at it.
-The way that you do.
-It is you describe your dream job.
-And you answer this question not by giving a title.
+But before, I have a trick where you don’t even have to do that.
+You do not even have to admit it; let’s take a look at it.
+You answer this question not by giving a title.
 So you don’t say fighter pilot or firefighter or veterinarian or billionaire investor anything like that.
 You focus on a general description of the job.
-The things that would make a job a dream job for you.
-And by doing that you can have some similarity to the job you’re interviewing for.
+It would be best if you talked about what would make a dream job for you.
+And by doing that, you can have some similarities to the job you’re interviewing for.

 How to Answer Interview Questions

-And the distinguisher that’s a term I used to mean the thing that sets you apart that most people aren’t doing in their interview answer.
+And the distinguisher that’s a term I used to mean the thing that sets you apart from that most people aren’t doing in their interview answer.
 That is the thing that’s going to make you memorable.
-Is that you’re going to tailor this answer to fit the exact job that you’re interviewing.
-Before you’re going to do it just enough you don’t want to overdo it and sound fake.
+Are you going to tailor this answer to fit the exact job you’re interviewing for?
+Before you do it just enough, you don’t want to overdo it and sound fake.
 You don’t want to say that everything this job offer is your dream job.
-That’s gonna sound crazy.
-Unless, it really is like with the customer service.
+That’s going to sound crazy unless it is like with the customer service.

-An example you don’t want to say my dream job would involve taking service calls and following up with people and writing customer service emails.
+For example, you don’t want to say my dream job involves taking service calls, following up with people, and writing customer service emails.
 Sounds funny right?
 You don’t want to say that all.
-Because it sounds ridiculous.
-But say that providing great service to people and make well genuinely happy.
+Because it sounds ridiculous, but say that providing outstanding service to people and make well genuinely happy.
 And is that is something you’re passionate about.
 So your dream job, but we certainly incorporate something like that.
-That’d be a great part of your answer right there.
-I have a full example coming up.
-But that’s a good piece.
-If you do something like that, that’s good so again there you showed some overlap.
-Without saying that you dream of being a customer service person, you showed that there are some qualities in common between what you dream of and what this job has.
+That’d be a significant part of your answer right there.
+If you do something like that, that’s good, so again there you showed some overlap.
+Without saying that you dream of being a customer service person, you indicated some qualities in common between what you dream of and what this job has.
 That’s what you’re trying to do.
 And that’s what most people are not doing.

 Answering “What is Your Dream Job ?”

 One final thought.
-This is kind of similar to the question, sometimes hiring managers will ask you what would you do if you had 10 million dollars tomorrow.
+This one is similar to the question; sometimes, hiring managers ask you what you would do if you had 10 million dollars tomorrow.
 And you never had to work another day in your life.
-So with that question again you don’t have to say that oh I would keep coming to work, this is what I like to do.
-But I just think show a slight overlap.
+So with that question again, you don’t have to say that oh, I would keep coming to work; this is what I like to do.
+But I think it shows a slight overlap.
 Make it believable show like a 20 percent overlap.
-For an example let’s say you’re interviewing for a software development position and the hiring manager asked what I would do tomorrow if I had 10 million dollars a day.
-I’d say, “ I would probably move somewhere tropical for a year.
-And try that out.
-And I really still be passionate about technology, so I think I would try to start my own software development agency.”

-So again try to make it overlap a little and use some methods I’ve talked about here.
+So again, try to make it overlap a little and use some methods I’ve discussed here.
 And you will have yourself a great answer to this question.

-If you have any comments on this if you need help with this or if you’ve tried it and you have a specific story to share I love hearing those leave a comment below.
-Thank you for reading and do share with your friends and family.
+If you have any comments on this, if you need help with this or if you’ve tried it and have a specific story to share, I love hearing those leave a comment below.
+Thank you for reading, and do share with your friends and family.
 Thank You for reading What is Your Dream Job